Argelbargel/vault-raft-snapshot-agent/README.md

 to the upper-cased path to the key and replacing `.` with `_`.
 For example `VRSA_SNAPSHOTS_FREQUENCY=<value>` configures the snapshot-frequency and `VRSA_VAULT_AUTH_TOKEN=<value>` configures the token authentication for vault.

-For setting the address of the vault-server there is a snapshot defined. `VAULT_ADDR` configures the url to the vault-server (same as `vault.url`).
+For setting the address of the vault-server you can use `VAULT_ADDR` to configure (same as `vault.url`).

-Other than the dynamic [the section above](#secrets-and-dynamic-properties) environment variables are read once at startup so the configuration will not be reloaded when their values change.
+Other than the [external-property sources](#secrets-and-external-property-sources), these environment variables are read once at startup only and the configuration will not be reloaded when their values change.

 _Options specified via environment-variables take precedence before the values specified in the configuration file - even those specified as secrets!_